Roppolo

-Roppolo is a municipality in the Province of Biella in the Italian region Piedmont, located about 50 km northeast of Turin and about 15 km south of Biella.
+Roppolo is a comune (municipality) in the Province of Biella in the Piedmont region of north-western Italy.
+It is located about 50 km northeast of Turin and about 15 km south of Biella.

-Roppolo is located on the southern slopes of Ivrea glacial ridge, west to the Lake of Viverone.
-It borders the following municipalities: Alice Castello, Cavaglià, Cerrione, Dorzano, Salussola, Viverone, Zimone.
+The municipality lies on the southern slopes of the Ivrea glacial ridge, west of Lake of Viverone.
+Roppolo borders the following municipalities: Alice Castello, Cavaglià, Cerrione, Dorzano, Salussola, Viverone, and Zimone.

-The hamlet is mentioned for the first time in a 936 AD document.
-It is home to Roppolo Castle, largely built during the 14th century.
-Economy is based on the production of wine and kiwifruit.
+The settlement is first mentioned in a document dating from 936 AD.
+It is home to Roppolo Castle, a fortified structure largely built during the 14th century.
+The local economy is based primarily on agriculture, particularly wine production and the cultivation of kiwifruit.